MayaShenHongyu/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1. We can use the messaging system for internet cafes.
+When people are in a game and cannot type or call for service, they can use the system to call for support at the front desk or technical support.

+2. We can use the text2speech algorithm to read out messages for people with visual impairments.

+3. We can use the interactive device to design an alarm system for restrooms.
+When someone is in the restroom but runs out of toilet paper, the system can make the alarm to people in other rooms to ask for help.
+They can also confirm that they have received the notice and will come to help.

+4. We can use it for dog barking notifications.
+When owners are outside but the dog is barking, the system can detect that and send a message to the owner to check on their security camera if anything happened at home or to the pet.

+5. We can use the system for remote room temperature control.
+Paired with the voice assistant, the system takes input from the voice assistant about the room’s temperature.
+It will send a speech2text message to the household owner and they can give commands to adjust the temperature.

 ### Part C
 ### Streaming a Sensor